anstormx/anstormx/README.md

 ---
 ### I'm a student and developer
-- I'm usually writing Javascript,C++,Solidity,Bash and Python
+- I'm usually writing Javascript, C++, Solidity, Bash and Python
 - I'm currently a sophomore at BITS Pilani Goa

 ### Spotify